 In the late autumn and early spring there may be seals on the beach, but if there aren't any you can let your dog have the run of the sands.
 Return via the pub, the Nelson Head, for a well deserved pint and bite to eat.

 Buoyancy aids are offered on arrival for all the crew and some boatyards, particularly those on the Broads, will provide a doggy life jacket for a small deposit.
-Alternatively you can purchase your own doggy lifejacket on our Maps & Guides page.
+Alternatively you can purchase your own doggy lifejacket online.
+We suggest you choose one with a good handle along the top which will be useful for pulling Fido out of the water.

 If you are not sure how to start looking for your perfect pet friendly boating holiday, why not give us a call on 01252 796400?